-Many of these programs have been identified as among the best in the country by third party rankings including the occupational therapy program ranked 25th by U.S. News and World Report, the physical therapy program ranked 28th by U.S. News and World Reports as well as number 2 by graduateprograms.com which also recognized the health care administration program as number 32 in the nation.
+Many of these programs have been identified as among the best in the country by third party rankings including the occupational therapy program ranked 25th by U.S. News and World Report, the physical therapy program ranked 28th by U.S. News and World Report as well as number 2 by graduateprograms.com which also recognized the health care administration program as number 32 in the nation.

 TWU Houston alum have a long legacy of leadership in healthcare related industries.
 Many have gone on to become CEOs, CNOs, CFOs, hospital presidents and successful business owners.

 The TWU Houston campus is a state-of-the-art, 10-story, 202,000 square-foot “campus in one building.”
 The campus is considered a “Green Building” with passive sun-shading louvers with e-glazed double-paned gas filled windows, north-south building orientation with very limited exposure to the afternoon sun, open atriums, and high efficiency lighting and air-conditioning systems.
-Built in 2006 to replace the former campus the was constructed in 1960, utility costs are approximately 40% less than the previous campus.
+Built in 2006 to replace the former campus that was constructed in 1960, utility costs are approximately 40% less than the previous campus.
 (Information credited to Bill Bussman, Manager of Facilities).

 Considered the largest medical center in the world, the Texas Medical Center (TMC) includes 21 renowned hospitals with seven acute care, six pediatric care, and eight specialty care facilities; three public health organizations; two universities; three medical schools; six nursing programs; two pharmacy schools; a dental school; eight academic and research institutions; and 13 support organizations.

-TMC Facts & Figures
+TMC facts & figures

 Member Institutions: 54